-Acupuncture for children Paediatric acupuncture london
+Acupuncture for babies and children Paediatric acupuncture london

 The first visit last about an hour.
-After establishing the general nature of child's complaint, careful observation and asking various questions, Kate will make a diagnosis in terms of Traditional Chinese Medicine (TCM).
+After establishing the general nature of child's complaint, careful observation and asking various questions, I will make a diagnosis in terms of Traditional Chinese Medicine (TCM).
 The treatment itself is very different than treatments for adults, it is much quicker and can last from few seconds to 5-15 minutes, depending on the age of the child.
 Most time is spent gathering information and making sure child is comfortable.

 Number of treatments required varies from child to child and depends on many factors: condition treated, TCM diagnosis, child's constitution.
 For simpler patterns it can be one to ten treatments, ten to twenty for others, while some deeply rooted conditions may require many more treatments.
 Treatment is suited to child's individual needs and adjusted with the progress.